bluescan/tacent/README.md

 cubemap.Save(writer);
 ```

 The image module uses two excellent third party libraries, both with non-restrictive licences.
 CxImage (zlib licence) is used to load formats other than tga and dds. nVidia's Texture Tools 2 (MIT licence) is used for block texture compression.
 Since I wanted the downloadable source to just work, both of these libraries are included in the 7-zip download.
-They have both been upgraded to vs2015 and are the most recent as of today.
-They are not built by the Tacent UnitTests solution since the .lib files have also been zipped up, but turning them on is trivial if you want.
+They have both been upgraded to vs2017.
+The Tacent UnitTests solution will build both of these libraries.

 Regarding the command line parsing code, a powerful feature is separation of concerns.
 In a typical system the knowledge of all the different command line parameters and options is needed in a single place, often in main() where argc and argv are passed in.
 These values need to somehow be passed all over the place in a large system.
 With tCommand you specify which options and parameters you care about only in the cpp file you are working in.
 A command line takes the form: